Walton War: The orphan strip after the war

 North Carolina took official governorship of the Orphan Strip in 1811, and in 1838 it was made into part of Henderson County.
 In 1861, pieces of Jackson County and Henderson County were split off to create present-day Transylvania County, where the Orphan Strip is located today.

 1971 revival

 In 1971, in what some press reports called a symbolic, humorous dispute, the two states briefly revisited the issue.
 A Georgia legislative panel declared that the state did in fact have authority over part of the old Orphan Strip.
-North Carolina legislators responded by authorizing the governor to mobilize the National Guard to defend the area, but no troops were mobilized.
+North Carolina legislators responded by authorizing the governor to mobilize the National Guard to defend the area, but no troops were mobilized, though two full time noncommissioned officers, a NC National Guard Soldier and a Georgia National Guard Soldier met for lunch in a humorous parley.
 The matter was soon allowed to drop again, with no change to any boundaries.
 In 1992 the state of North Carolina erected a historical highway marker along U.S. Route 276 southeast of Brevard to commemorate the dispute.